UMAC (cryptography)

-In cryptography, a message authentication code based on universal hashing, or UMAC, is a type of message authentication code (MAC) calculated choosing a hash function from a class of hash functions according to some secret (random) process and applying it to the message.
-The resulting digest or fingerprint is then encrypted to hide the identity of the hash function used.
+In cryptography, a universal hashing message authentication code, or UMAC, is a message authentication code (MAC) calculated using universal hashing, which involves choosing a hash function from a class of hash functions according to some secret (random) process and applying it to the message.
+The resulting digest or fingerprint is then encrypted to hide the identity of the hash function that was used.
+A variation of the scheme was first published in 1999.
 As with any MAC, it may be used to simultaneously verify both the data integrity and the authenticity of a message.
+In contrast to traditional MACs, which are serializable, a UMAC can be executed in parallel.
+Thus, as machines continue to offer more parallel-processing capabilities, the speed of implementing UMAC can increase.